tvcutsem/harmony-reflect/doc/handler_api.md

 The proxy throws a TypeError if:

-  *  The return value of the trap is not the actual prototype link of the wrapped target object.
-This restriction is imposed to ensure that `getPrototypeOf` cannot by itself be used to introduce a mutable prototype link.
+  *  The target object is non-extensible and the return value of the trap is not the actual prototype link of the wrapped target object.
+This restriction is imposed to ensure that `getPrototypeOf` cannot by itself be used to introduce a mutable prototype link on non-extensible objects.

+## setPrototypeOf(target, newProto)

+Called when the proxy's prototype is mutated.
+Supported only on platforms with mutable `__proto__` (and where `__proto__` is an accessor on `Object.prototype`).

+This trap should return a boolean indicating whether or not the prototype was successfully modified.

+This trap intercepts the following operations:

+  *  `Object.setPrototypeOf(proxy)`
+  *  `Reflect.setPrototypeOf(proxy)`
+  *  `Object.getOwnPropertyDescriptor(Object.prototype,'__proto__').set.call(proxy,newProto)`

+The proxy throws a TypeError if:

+  *  The target object is non-extensible, the trap returns true, and the target object's prototype does not match the `newProto` argument.

 ## deleteProperty(target, name)